Bachelor of Fine Arts in Art

 This is not necessary since the degree is not available until you have completed the coursework for a BA/BS in Art.

 You should apply for the BFA Program in the spring term of your senior academic year.
+Applications for acceptance into the B.F.A. degree program in Art are due the second Friday of April each year.
+Applications are available in the Art Department office during winter term.

 Students applying for the BFA program must be within one term of completing the BA/BS requirements to be accepted.
 Due to the intensive nature of the program, students must begin in the Fall term of the academic year.